BaturalpArisoy/stac2cube/README.md

 - [x] Caching mechanism to automatically update the missing scenes
 - [x] More advanced interactive tools for better experience
 - [x] Get table of available missions with details and what function instances they can receive
+- [ ] Silent parameter for get_stac_layers that will automatically switch to terrabyte STAC catalogs when run on HPC*
 - [ ] Import bbox list with projected coords: proj to geographic transformation (Under development)
 - [ ] Improvements for get_cloud_layers function for simpler use
 - [ ] Cloud shadow detection and masking